appinsource2021/react-dialogger-example/README.md

         closeAction  // Add Close button action
     ])
 ```
+* Creating Actions: Each action has an ID (used internally and recommended to match the variable name) and can have an intent or custom options like label, color, and variant.
+* onClick: Defines the behavior when the action is clicked.
+* addActions: Adds one or more actions to the dialog.
+#### This allows you to define interactive buttons for your dialog, with full flexibility over appearance and behavior.

 ## 5. Set Initial Values
 You can initialize values for the dialog, such as form fields or other settings.
 These values will be used throughout the dialog lifecycle.